Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Data and Code Availability

-The complete source code for reproducing all results in this paper — including the three-field \SIMP{} solver, \LLM{} agent, all baseline controllers, the meta-optimization loop scripts — will be made publicly available upon acceptance for publication in a peer-reviewed venue.
+No experimental datasets were generated.
+All results are produced by the computational framework described in Section~\ref{sec:method} and are fully reproducible from the source code that accompanies this paper.
+The complete source code for reproducing all results---including the three-field \SIMP{} solver, \LLM{} agent, all baseline controllers, the meta-optimization loop scripts, and the exact system prompts used for all Gemini API calls---will be made publicly available upon acceptance for journal publication.
+All experiments use the \textit{gemini-3.1-flash-lite-preview} model at temperature~$0$ with structured JSON output mode; the model identifier is documented in the repository to enable version pinning.